-In this article, we will specifically talk about churn rates in the context of sales and customers.
+In this article, we will specifically talk about churn rates in the context of sales management systems and customers.
 We will begin with the churn rate definition, the importance of calculating it, factors that cause it to happen, and preventive actions.

 Churn rate definition

 The churn rate measures the proportion of accounts or people who do not renew their subscriptions.
 The number is taken every certain range of periods such as monthly, quarterly, or annually.
 So, churn is an important matrix for a service company such as Saas or subscription-based.